|Nutritional Guidelines (per serving)|

 - 1 pound rump steak (or braising steak, cut into 1" chunks)

 - 3 large shallots (peeled and quartered)

 - 3 large garlic cloves (peeled and halved)

 - 2 medium leeks (trimmed, cleaned and roughly sliced)

 - 1/2 cup red wine

 - 6 baby carrots (peeled and cut into large chunks)

 - black pepper to taste

-- Thsi stew is even better if kept for a day or so.
-It will improve in flavour no end.
+Thsi sThisis even better if kept for a day or so.
+It will improve in flavor no end.
 It also freezes well so make a large batch.